Knowing your carrier oils is an important step in perfecting your skincare regimen since they allow you to use and benefit from essential oils. How?

 It’s rich in linoleic and alpha-linolenic acid, that give it quite the potent anti-inflammatory and antioxidant properties.
 Hemp seed oil can help your skin with skin cell regeneration and prevent premature aging.

-Additionally, hemp seed oil is a natural analgesic (pain-reliever).
+Additionally, the hemp seed oil is a natural analgesic (pain-reliever).
 If you are suffering from muscle or joint pain, this carrier oil is a great choice when combined with peppermint or lavender essential oil to help you get rid of the pain.

 If you have oily skin, you don’t have to worry - hemp seed oil is non-greasy and you can use it on your whole body.